Outdoor Pavilion Ideas

 Pavilion Shapes & Sizes

 - Octagon – These outdoor pavilions are a common solution for riverside, lakeside, and other waterway gathering areas.
-You will often see them at theme parks and landscape settings that feature these waterscapes.
+You will often see them at theme parks, not only for picnic areas but for carousel rides, and landscape settings that feature these waterscapes.
 Common sizes include 16’, 20’, 24’, 28’, and 32’.

 Outdoor pavilions have evolved from wooden beam structures to the steel frame designs we often see in public places today.
 While both types of shelters are still ordered and common in use, the steel pavilion is often more preferred by municipal customers due to its’ higher level of durability.
 Superior Shelter adds a rich, zinc-based primer before we add our powder-coating finish to ensure our steel structures offer all-weather protection for many years to come.

 Outdoor shelters come in several styles.
 The most common are the Gable End and the Hip End, which refer to the design of the roof.
-Pavilions with a gable roof are open at two sides, whereas hip end shelters are closed on all four sides of the roof.
+Pavilions with a gable roof are open at two sides and have an A-frame, whereas hip end shelters are closed on all four sides of the roof.

-Also, some pavilion designs have a single-tier roof while others have a double- or triple-tier roof for aesthetic reasons.
+Also, some pavilion designs have a single-tier roof while others have a double-tier roof for aesthetic reasons.
 Additional accessories can be added to make the shelter more appealing to landscape settings.

 Outdoor Structure Accessories